DPDK/dpdk/doc/guides/sample_app_ug/cmd_line.rst

     $ ./build/cmdline -c f -n 4

-Refer to the *Intel® DPDK Getting Started Guide* for general information on running applications and the Environment Abstraction Layer (EAL) options.
+Refer to the *DPDK Getting Started Guide* for general information on running applications and the Environment Abstraction Layer (EAL) options.

 Explanation